prettygreenplants/prettygreenplants.com/README.md

 --------------

 The meta keywords and description is set in the inspector of the root page.
-Current keywords are `plants, tree, garden, shop, green, pretty, phnom penh, cambodia, pretty` and the description is `Pretty Green Plants is the best plant shop in Phnom Penh selling all kinds plants, indoor and outdoor, for decorating your house or office.`.
+Current keywords are `plants, tree, garden, shop, green, pretty, phnom penh, cambodia, pretty, environment, fresh, free delivery` and the description is `The best plant shop in Phnom Penh selling all kinds of plants, indoor and outdoor, for decorating your home and office with free delivery service.`.

 The title tag is set in the inspector of the page, the field `Title Override`.